MinikubeAddon/watchpod/README.md

 We'd love to have your helping hand on Watchpod.
 Please reach out if interested in contributing
 <br>

-<h2>Thanks to</h2>
+## Thanks to
--The Minikube team ([Minikube]) for building an amazing tool
+*The Minikube team ([Minikube]) for building an amazing tool
--Codesmith for the encouragement and providing a great location for us to work on this
+*Codesmith for the encouragement and providing a great location for us to work on this
--Everyone that provided feedback and encouragement in the development of Watchpod
+*Everyone that provided feedback and encouragement in the development of Watchpod